Though education costs continue to climb, starting to save early can make a difference.

 Your Financial Advisor can help you choose a 529 plan as part of your wealth strategy.
 He or she can also offer valuable guidance as it relates to regulatory changes and during times of market volatility.

-“A Financial Advisor can help you project what your costs could be, provide guidance on selecting a 529 plan, recommend an asset allocation and tailor your contribution schedule based on your needs,” says Marc Dextraze, Managing Director, Morgan Stanley Wealth Management Investment Solutions, and Co-Head of Product Development for Traditional Investment Products.
+“A Financial Advisor can help you project what your costs could be, provide guidance on selecting a 529 plan, recommend an asset allocation and tailor your contribution schedule based on your needs,” says Marc Dextraze, Managing Director, Morgan Stanley Wealth Management Investment Solutions, and Head of Traditional Investment Products.

 A 529 plan is a convenient, flexible and tax-advantaged way to invest for a child's education expenses.
 Morgan Stanley offers a robust platform of investment options, including the Morgan Stanley National Advisory 529 Plan a first-of-its-kind advisory 529 plan that enables you to benefit from fiduciary oversight of your education funding strategy within the context of your broader portfolio and life goals.
 If you have questions or need more information about 529 plans available through Morgan Stanley, contact your Financial Advisor or Private Wealth Advisor today.